 The rotating bezel with its aviator-style slide rule somewhat compensates the toy-like styling of the dial, however, the serrated notches still look a little strange to yours truly.
 Of course, I get the idea behind the design (the rotating bezel with its Breitling-style logarithmic scale is definitely a lot grippier than those with more traditional shape,) but it still reminds me of circular saw blades, and those, in their own turn, remind me of hordes of zombies in the haunted town of Ravenholm and we don’t go to Ravenholm, do we?

 According to the Japanese brand, the Seiko SARZ033 is powered by their in-house 4R36A automatic movement with the “A” letter meaning that this is a first-generation mechanism.
 The choice of movement allows Seiko to lower the price, but don’t expect much from this entry-level workhorse.
 It doesn’t have hacking seconds (a must for many) and it cannot be wound by hand: you will need to actually wear the watch for a while (or put it into a winding machine, or just shake it gently) to get it going.
-Another problem with the movement is that Seiko uses cheap plastic parts in it (at least, to drive the calendar module, but who knows how far did they go this time to drive costs even lower) and the mechanism is installed in your watch unregulated so its out of the box accuracy may vary quite a bit.
+Another problem with the movement is that Seiko uses cheap plastic parts in it (at least, to drive the calendar module, but who knows how far did they go this time to drive costs even lower) and the mechanism is installed in your watch unregulated so the out of the box accuracy may vary quite a bit.

 Well, first-generation or not, the movement is reliable and is still accurate enough for a timekeeper, which is priced significantly below the $400 mark and is actually made in Japan, not assembled in China like a lot of other watches in this price range.
-Of course, when considering one for purchase, you should probably factor in the price of initial servicing since there is still a good chance that the watch will be either gain or lose time during first weeks of operation.
+Of course, when considering one for purchase, you should probably factor in the price of initial servicing since there is still a good chance that the watch will be either gain or lose time during the first weeks of operation.

 So far, the watch is available only with black, blue, and khaki dials, but I am almost sure that there will be more color variations in the future.